nschonni/healthvault-docs/healthvault/concepts/connectivity/mobile-devices.md

 Additionally, users need to authorize the mobile application by signing into HealthVault only once, and the application instance will have access to the user's record throughout the lifetime of the application or until the application or the user chooses to disconnect (de-authorize) the user's health records from the application.

 The SODA approach is specifically tailored for writing HealthVault-enabled applications for mobile devices such as the iPhone, Android, and Windows Phone, as well as tablets and PCs.
-In addition to the HealthVault .NET SDK there are open-source libraries for [Windows Phone](http://healthvaultwp7.codeplex.com/), [iOS](https://github.com/microsoft-hsg/HealthVault-Mobile-iOS-Library), and [Java](http://healthvaultjavalib.codeplex.com/).
+In addition to the HealthVault .NET SDK there are open-source libraries for [iOS](https://github.com/microsoft/hvmobile_vnext), and [Java](http://www.github.com/microsoft/healthvault-java-sdk).

 Websites that wish to connect to mobile users exclusively through a device's web browser (for example, the application is not installed on the device) should not use the SODA approach.
-For more information, see <a href="web-connectivity.md" id="PageContent_14090_2">web connectivity</a>.
+For more information, see [web connectivity](/healthvault/concepts/connectivity/web-connectivity.md).

 Establishing a connection on a mobile device
 --------------------------------------------